garethdaine/jquery-toggle-checkboxes/README.md

 # jQuery Toggle Checkboxes

-A simple jQuery plugin that checks/unchecks all enabled checkboxes on a page based on the change state of another single checkbox.
+A rather simple jQuery plugin that checks/unchecks all enabled checkboxes on a page based on the change state of another single checkbox.

 ## Usage